soraxas/firmware/README.md

 - `printStatus` will "type" content of error status buffer (256 chars) on the keyboard.
 Mainly for debug purposes.
 - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
 - `goTo <int>` will go to action index int.
 Actions are indexed from zero.
-- `startMouse/stopMouse` start/stop corresponding action.
+- `startMouse/stopMouse` start/stop corresponding mouse action.
 E.g., `startMouse move left`
 - `recordMacro|playMacro` targets vim-like macro functionality.
 For the time being, only one slot is available.
 Usage: call `recordMacro`, do some work, end recording by another `recordMacro`.
 Now you can play the actions back by calling `playMacro`.
 Only BasicKeyboard scancodes are available at the moment.
 These macros are recorded into RAM only.

+## Error handling

+This version of firmware includes basic error handling.
+If an error is encountered, led display will change to `ERR`.
+Error log can be retrieved via the `$printStatus` command.
+(E.g., focus some text area (for instance, open notepad), and press key with corresponding macro).)

 ## Known issues